tommasofacchin/Neural-Networks-notes/README.md

 # Machine Learning Notes

-This repository contains my personal notes on Machine Learning, organized into different topics and stored in markdown notebook files.
-These notes are a work in progress and will be updated as I continue studying and learning new concepts.
+This repository contains my personal notes on Machine Learning, collected from my studies at Ca' Foscari University (Data Science program) and from independent learning.
+The notes are organized into different topics and stored in Markdown notebook files.
+They are a work in progress and will be updated as I continue studying and exploring new concepts.

 > **Note:** These notes are intended for personal learning and reference.
 They may contain errors or incomplete sections.